-The largest portion of Crelan Group's retail customers are private individuals while a small part of the total deposits is from self-employed and microenterprises.
-There is hardly any concentration risk in the Crelan Group deposit portfolio with only a very limited number of larger deposits of more than €5 mln and with 78% of the deposits covered by the government (DGF).
-While interest rate risk linked to retail deposits is mainly a liquidity risk, there is also a risk from a capital perspective.
+The largest portion of Crelan Group's retail customers are private individuals while a small part of the total deposits is from self-employed and micro-enterprises.
+There is hardly any concentration risk in the Crelan Group deposit portfolio with only a very limited number of larger deposits of more than €5 mln and with 76% of the deposits covered by the government (DGF).
 The Belgian Royal Decree to implement the income tax code (KB/WIB 92) states that a compensation for regulated saving accounts has to be paid.
 This compensation should be non-negative for the base rate and a fidelity premium should be at least the maximum of 10 bps or 25% of the base rate.
 This translates to the legal floor of 11 bps applicable to the client rate of all Belgian regulated saving accounts, which results in a floored cost of retail funding.
 In previous years with persistent negative rate environment, this has led to a diminishing net interest margin for retail banks.
 Due to the increased level of inflation, interest rates were raised by central banks in 2022.
 As a consequence, the legal floor is no longer affecting profitability as it was in the past.

 1.2.
-Significant events in 2022
+Significant events in 2023

-2022 was dedicated to the first part of the integration and migration process as explained in 1.2.1, managing the bank in an energy crisis (see 1.2.2) and the Asset Quality Review (AQR) at Crelan (see 1.2.3).
+2023 was dedicated to the second part of the integration and migration process as explained in 1.2.1, while maintaining and further building on a strong financial position (see 1.2.3) in a context of geopolitical conflicts (1.2.3) and liquidity events (1.2.4).